 If you love your nature and love to travel to the jungle regions of the world than the Amazon Jungle in Peru maybe the vacation you need.
-There are two main regions in Peru to visit the northern jungle region of Iquitos and the jungle region close to Cusco of Puerto Maldonado.
+There are two main regions you must include in your Peru travel itinerary, the northern jungle region of Iquitos and the jungle region close to Cusco of Puerto Maldonado.
 Both regions are worth a visit for their wildlife and luxury accommodation and cruises, but here we are going to discover the Birds in Tambopata region of Puerto Maldonado.

 Getting to Puerto Maldonado from Cusco is easy with many different companies offering flights daily from the Imperial Inca city.
-Machu Travel Peru counts with an interesting Amazon tours from Cusco offer all you need to see in the area and once there the bird lovers among you will take pleasure in the abundance of fauna on offer.
+Machu Travel Peru counts with an interesting Amazon tours from Cusco which offers you all you need to see in the area and once there the bird lovers among you will take pleasure in the abundance of fauna on offer.

 There are literally hundreds of bird species that live in the rich rainforest of southeast Peru.
 From the canopy towers that feature in many of the jungle lodges on the shores of the Madre de Dios River you will have the best advantage point to see many different birds.
 Also from the lodges, take boat trips down the river to see many different species in flight.

 Some of the species you may see are:

 The Orinoco Goose, this colorful bird is one of the only species of waterfowl that live in Tambopata region.
 Typically shy the bird is hard to spot but it is more frequent along the shores of the Tambopata river.